 Pruitt, formerly Mary Jo Alexander, was an All-American in the 4x100 meter relay and an NCAA qualifier in the 400 hurdles, and was part of the Aggies' 4x400 team.
 Pruitt graduated from UC Davis in 2004 with bachelor's degrees in exercise science and psychology, and earned her master's in sport management at the University of San Francisco.

-Joe Wagstaffe begins his second season as the Director of Operations for Stanford Track and Field.
+Joe Wagstaffe begins his third season as the Director of Operations for Stanford Track and Field.
 His day-to-day responsibilities include but are not limited to: budget management, cross country and track and field meet director, and team travel coordinator.

 Wagstaffe comes to Stanford after a two-year stint as the National Team manager for the United States Field Hockey Association.
 Here, he handled the day-to-day operations of two Olympic-level programs.

 Wagstaffe also has experience with the United State Olympic Committee as a coordinator of operations where he met the day-to-day needs of Olympic level athletes.
 A 2005 graduate of Wisconsin-Madison, Wagstaffe also has a master's degree in Sports Management from Minnesota State University, Mankato.

 Jody Stewart begins his second season as an assistant coach for track and field responsible for the sprints and hurdles.
 Stewart comes to Stanford from Georgetown where he took over as the sprints, hurdles and jumps coach in 2011.
 In 2012, Stewart coached a pair of Georgetown sprinters to the U.S. Olympic Trials, a first in school history.
 Stewart spent three seasons at Georgetown and was responsible for a resurgence in Hoya sprinting.
 After two seasons assisting with the sprints, hurdles and jumps, Stewart took over those event groups in August of 2011.